ilias-ec/GKGF-1/README.md

 <li> Timestamp for each measurement (in format: dd/mm/yyyy and hh:mm:ss). <br>
 <li> Monitoring living conditions of the ISS crew per 10 sec.
 Living conditions on ISS are: temperature
 (min 18.3 o C – max 26.6 o C), relative humidity (min 50% - max 70%), pressure (min 979.0559 mbar –
 max 1027.2769 mbar).
-Displaying of notifying messages on the 8x8 led display of SenseHAT if the measurements of the sensors (temperature, humidity, pressure) are above or below the allowed limit. <br>
+<li> Displaying of notifying messages on the 8x8 led display of SenseHAT if the
+measurements of the sensors (temperature, humidity, pressure) are above or below the allowed limit. <br>
 <li> For monitoring temperature we use the average measurement of temperature from the humidity